AurlinD/AURLIN-DHILLON-IS24-full-stack-competition-req97073/README.md

 ## Notes

-Frontend: React
+Frontend: React.
-Backend: Nodejs, express
+Backend: Nodejs, express.
-Virtualization: Docker
+Virtualization: Docker.

 There is a deprecation warning that is still pending to be fixed from my research after running the Docker compile.
 Frontend runs on http://localhost:3000/